 A surprising and little-known vestige, it is nevertheless highly significant of life in Paris in days gone by.

-Le regard de la Lanterne bears witness to the efforts made over the centuries to provide Parisians with water, and reminds us of the importance of this ever-precious resource.
+Le regard de la Lanterne bears witness to the efforts made over the centuries to provide Parisians with water, and is a reminder of the importance of this ever-precious resource.

 The "regard de la Lanterne" was listed as a historic monument in 1899; it is not usually open to the public.